-I am a Professor of Oceanic and Atmospheric Sciences at the Department of Geology and Geophysics of Yale University and a visiting researcher at Princeton University and GFDL.
-I joined the Department of Geology and Geophysics in 2004 and now lead Ocean and Climate Dynamics group.
+I am Professor of Oceanic and Atmospheric Sciences in the Department of Earth and Planetary Sciences of Yale University and a Senior Visiting Scientist at the LOCEAN/IPSL at the Sorbonne University.
+I lead Ocean, Atmosphere and Climate Modeling group.
 Welcome to my Web page.

-My research aims to advance our knowledge of climate and ocean dynamics in the context of contemporary global warming and past climate changes.
-In particular, I am interested in the problems of ocean general circulation, especially in relation to climate, ocean thermal structure, large-scale ocean-atmosphere interactions, climate predictability, and mechanisms of long-term climate variations.
-These are fascinating areas of research with many unsolved problems.
+My research aims to advance our knowledge of climate, ocean and atmospheric dynamics in the context of contemporary global warming and past climate changes.
+In particular, I am interested in the problems of ocean and atmospheric general circulation, especially in relation to climate, large-scale ocean-atmosphere interactions, climate predictability, and mechanisms of long-term climate variations.
 My group engages these problems using modern observational and numerical methodologies and the tools of physics, mathematics, and computer sciences.
 In particular, we employ state-of-the-art general circulation models (GCM), advanced theoretical methods, statistical data analysis, as well as idealized and conceptual models of climate.
-The ultimate goal of my research is to advance our understanding of physical processes that control climate and ocean dynamics and to improve our ability to predict climate changes.
+The ultimate goal of my research is to advance our understanding of physical processes that control climate, ocean and atmospheric dynamics and to improve our ability to predict climate changes.

 Quite often, we have vacancies for Ph.D. studies in our department for qualified candidates interested in pursuing these and other important problems.
-We also often have openings for postdoctoral positions to work in my group funded by NSF grants or by Postdoctoral Fellowships sponsored by the Department, Yale Climate and Energy Institute, or Yale Institute for Biospheric Studies.
-Below I describe several topics we are working on (these are just a handful of examples).
+We also often have openings for postdoctoral positions to work in my group funded by NSF grants or by Postdoctoral Fellowships sponsored by the Department or Yale Institute for Biospheric Studies.
+Below I describe several examples of topics I have been working over the years (to be update soon).

 El Nino (past, present and future) and ocean-atmosphere interaction